mutualmobile/MMRecord/README.md

 While you are encouraged to create your own specific server subclass for your own integration, MMRecord does provide a subspec example for AFNetworking 1.0 and AFNetworking 2.0.
 You can consult the MMRecordAFServer subspec for AFNetworking 1.0, or the AFMMRecordServer subspec for AFNetworking 2.0 support.

 In addition, we provide the AFMMRecordResponseSerializer subspec specifically for AFNetworking 2.0.
 This response serializer can be used for AFNetworking 2.0 in order to provide parsed and populated MMRecord instances to you in an AFNetworking success block.
-For more information please check out this [blog post](http://mutualmobile.github.io/blog/2014/01/14/afnetworking-response-serialization-with-mmrecord-1-dot-2/).
+For more information please check out this [blog post](http://mutualmobile.github.io/blog/2014/01/14/afnetworking-response-serialization-with-mmrecord-1-dot-2/) or view the example [below](https://github.com/mutualmobile/MMRecord/#afmmrecordresponseserializer).

 ### MMRecord Subclass Implementation